unChaz/sci-fi-5e/srd/classes/arcanist.md

 ### Preparing and Casting Tek Skills

 The Arcanist table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
-To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
+To cast one of these tek skills, you must expend a slot of the tek skill's level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 You prepare the list of Arcanist tek skills that are available for you to cast.
 To do so, choose a number of Arcanist tek skills from your tek skill datapad equal to your Intelligence modifier + your Arcanist level (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.